limichael2004/Melanoma-Li/README.md

 The model was trained and nested cross-validated on the HAM10000 dataset, before undergoing a seperate external test set by Memorial Sloan Kettering.

+*Please note that there is a minor bug in the main code (combo.py), which is adressed in the testcombo.py and ensemble_folds_overlaid_graphs.py

 ## Results
 Here are some select metrics: